Dual Enrollment Benefits, Timelines and Eligibility

 Why take a dual-enrollment college course?

-• The price to take a college course through the Senior only dual-enrollment program is a minimal tuition cost of $150 per class.
+- The price to take a college course through the Senior only dual-enrollment program is a minimal tuition cost of $150 per class at TCNJ.
+MCCC courses will cost the in-county student rate.
 Students who participate in the online EHS-Sponsored College Course incur no cost.
 Students are responsible for the cost of books and course materials.

 Timeline